 How To Identify the Capacitor My AC Needs?

-- The first thing to do is consulting your manufacturer’s manual to see if the AC capacitor capacity and model have been included – If it has not, try contacting the manufacturers and asking them.
+- The first thing to do is to consult your manufacturer’s manual to see if the AC capacitor capacity and model have been included – If it has not, try contacting the manufacturers and asking them.

 - In most cases, you will find a rating has been included.
 If this is not possible, multiply the working power of the motor, which is in Kilowatt, by the power factor in table 1 in the resource below.
 This will give you the exact size of the capacitor needed.